Don Clarke: Cricket career

-Clarke also played 27 first-class cricket matches as a right-arm opening bowler, mostly for Auckland and Northern Districts, taking five or more wickets in an innings on four occasions.
+Clarke played 27 first-class cricket matches as a right-arm opening bowler, mostly for Auckland and Northern Districts, taking five or more wickets in an innings on four occasions.
 His best performance came for Northern Districts against Central Districts in January 1963, when he claimed 8/37 in the second innings.
 At the time, this was a record innings return for Northern Districts in first-class cricket, although it was beaten by Gren Alabaster's 8/30 just two months later.

+Clarke played Hawke Cup cricket for Waikato from 1950 to 1958.
+He had some outstanding bowling figures, including two matches when Waikato won or retained the title: 8 for 41 against Wairarapa in March 1951, and 7 for 27 against Hawke's Bay in March 1958.

 Personal life

 Clarke married in 1962 in Morrinsville.
 In 1977 he moved to South Africa, together with wife Patsy, son Glen and daughters Leigh and Shelley.
 There he set up a tree-felling business.
 In 1997, he was seriously injured in a motor vehicle accident, when a 15-tonne truck hit his utility vehicle.
 He was diagnosed with melanoma in March 2001, from which he died on 29 December 2002.